Friday, 4 December 2020

 2. Abelard and Heloise, Lancelot and Guinevere, Dante and Beatrice were famous medieval lovers.
 And there is plenty of romantic love in ballads, folk songs and the Song of Songs (circa 500BCE).
 The average age for marriage in most of Europe has been 25 since Tudor times.

 3. Leonardo da Vinci (1452-1519) wrote himself a memo: “Go every Saturday to the hot bath where you will see naked men.”
 Attempts to find a contemporary source for that quote about Elizabeth I have failed.
 Southwark was famous for its Turkish baths in the medieval period.
+Paintings of the goddess Diana bathing were popular, likewise Bathsheba and Susanna.

 4. Our ancestors avoided dirty water and valued clean springs and rainwater, but didn’t know that diseases were water-borne.
 They blamed “bad air” until Dr John Snow halted an outbreak of cholera by removing a Soho pump handle in 1854.
 If nobody drank water, how could the polluted water from the pump cause cholera?
 And didn't they drink coffee, tea, chocolate, milk, lemonade, barley water?
 They also "took the waters" at holy wells and spas.
-In the medieval period wine was highly diluted – with water.
+In the medieval period wine was diluted – with water.
 Beer was between 1% and 3.5% alcohol.
 “The three best cooling drinks are apple water, goat’s whey and spring water,” says a medieval Welsh medical manuscript.
 17th century diarist Samuel Pepys records that on a hot day he and his wife went to a dairy to drink whey (skimmed milk), but it ran out and they drank water.
 Charles II banned coffeehouses, and forbade people to sell coffee, chocolate, sherbet or tea from any shop or house.
-(Another version of this myth states that wine was added to water to disinfect it – but any alcohol strong enough to kill germs would kill you.
+(Another version of this myth states that wine was added to water to disinfect it – but any alcohol strong enough to kill germs would kill a human.
 Others say that alcohol was drunk because tea was too expensive – tea, made with boiled water, was also safe.
 If our ancestors were wise to this fact, why didn't they just boil their drinking water?)

 If nobody drank water, ever, why did they repeat proverbs like these: